Dina Belenkaya: Broadcasting career

 Belenkaya began streaming chess on Twitch in April 2020 towards the beginning of the COVID-19 pandemic after being invited by Alexandra Botez to compete in the Isolated Queens women's online chess tournament that she was organizing.
 Belenkaya used the fact that only competitors who streamed their participation were eligible for prizes as motivation to figure out how to stream and launch a channel.
 She signed to stream for Chess.com early that April and collaborates with other streamers who are part of their platform.
 Her sister Asya, an artist and a beginner-level chess player, later joined the channel around July 2020, adding more variety.
-Around the same that Belenkaya started streaming on Twitch, she also launched a YouTube channel with similar types of content.
+Around the same time that Belenkaya started streaming on Twitch, she also launched a YouTube channel with similar types of content.
 Both the Twitch and YouTube channels are eponymously named TheBelenkaya in reference to the two sisters.

 Belenkaya has served as a commentator both for over-the-board and online events.
 She was an official commentator for the 2021 World Cup with Aleksandr Shimanov, a Russian Grandmaster.
 She conducted the official post-game interviews at the 2022 FIDE Grand Prix.
 For Chess.com, she has commentated for a variety of their online events including the weekly Titled Tuesdays and the Speed Chess Championship.

+Belenkaya participated in the Mogul Chessboxing Championship, a chessboxing exhibition event in December 2022 organized by Ludwig Ahgren featuring content creators competing.
+She fought Andrea Botez as one of only two matches between actual competitive chess players.
+Belenkaya originally won the match in the chess segment with a mate-in-one on the board when Botez resigned.
+A day afterwards though, both fighters were credited with a win after the organizers deemed the referee should have stopped the match as a technical knockout for Botez because Belenkaya needed one more stoppage than allotted in the last boxing round.

 Personal life

-Belenkaya graduated from St. Petersburg State Polytechnic University in 2018 with a degree in applied linguistics.
+Belenkaya is Jewish.
+She graduated from St. Petersburg State Polytechnic University in 2018 with a degree in applied linguistics.
 She is trilingual with fluency in English, Russian, and French, having learned the latter in part through spending two semesters in France.
 Belenkaya is a Master of Sports of Russia.